cchvn/ML_HiggsBoson/README.md

 helpers.py : importation and exportation of CSV files

-Tools.py : Confusion matrix, accuracy computation, opening X_train and X_test data files.

 preprocessing.ipynb : Vizualisation of data set and understanding important drivers

-Implementations.py : Basic machine learning functions from the course
+Implementations.py : Basic machine learning functions from the course and other function such as confusion matrix, accuracy computation, opening X_train and X_test data files.